Parkour is not a sport, it's a movement art

 The following is an insight into parkour, written by researcher in Sports and Movement, Signe Højbjerre Larsen.

 Most people have seen it on TV, on the internet or perhaps out and about in the city.
-They move through the city at breakneck speed as they overcome benches, stairs, railings and walls in highly creative and fascinating ways.
+They move through the city at breakneck speed, overcoming benches, stairs, railings and walls in highly creative and fascinating ways.

 These images above show two seemingly similar activities, with the only immediate difference being that they are 100 years apart.